shoesCodeFor/100-days-of-code/log.md

 ** I will finish this **

 ## Failed attempt 2
-But hey I got a job offer in trying to finish Farmer's Market.
-Here we go again
+But hey I got a job offer in trying to finish Farmer's Market so there's that :)

 ### Day 17: June 30th
 **Today's Progress** Did some documentaion on FarmersMarket in the hopes someone can use it for an excercise.
 I also added a couple more Bootstrap classes to beautify the layout.